 The other person probably doesn’t get this truth about themselves.
 Once they do, they’ll be able to move forward in a whole new way.
 My coach, for example, had to keep drilling into me that being a nice guy was an asset.
 I had a tape playing inside my head that said, “Nice guys finish last.”
 It took a lot of repetition to overpower that.

-In her book Time to Think, Nancy Kline asserts that people need genuine praise and acknowledgement to think more effectively, and that for every piece of negative feedback we need five positive ones, just to level the playing field of negative thoughts from our minds.
+In her book Time to Think, Nancy Kline asserts that people need genuine praise and acknowledgment to think more effectively, and that for every piece of negative feedback we need five positive ones, just to level the playing field of negative thoughts from our minds.

 As a form of direct communication, messaging needs to come out of genuine listening so that your statement is really applicable to the person.
 As well, in order for your message to sink in, there needs to be an authentic relationship of trust in place.